 7. You need more time exploring Malta than you think.

 It’s easy to give into the belief that since Malta is a tiny country, you don’t need that much time to visit and travel around the island.
-I know I’ve just briefly addressed Malta’s rich history and abundance of attractions, but I do feel like I need to bring it up here again.
+I know I just brought up Malta’s rich history and abundance of attractions abovw, but I do feel like I need to bring it up here again.
 You will totally need more time in Malta than you think.

 When planning a trip to Malta, I don’t recommend staying for less than 5 days.
-I stayed for 5 days, and I only had the chance to visit some of the country’s most popular spots, such as Valetta, the Blue Lagoon, Mdina, Marsaxlokk, Paceville, Rabat, and San Anton Palace/Gardens.
+My trip lasted 5 days, and I only had the chance to visit some of the country’s most popular spots, such as Valetta, the Blue Lagoon, Mdina, Marsaxlokk, Paceville, Rabat, and San Anton Palace/Gardens.
 In the future, I still hope to visit St. Peter’s Pool, the Dingli Cliffs, the Three Cities, the Popeye Village (yes, I know), and more.

 Marsaxlokk, a popular fishing town, can be found on the southeastern side of the island.